RTEMS/rtems-docs/eng/req/items.rst

 This set of attributes specifies a link from one specification item to another specification item.
 The links in a list are ordered.
 The first link in the list is processed first.
-All explicitly defined attributes shall be specified.
-The following attributes are explicitly defined for this type:
+All explicit attributes shall be specified.
+The explicit attributes for this type are:

 role
     The attribute value shall be a :ref:`SpecTypeName`.
 It shall be the role of